graevy/graevy.github.io/content/posts/internet.md

 [^3]: Append `filetype:pdf` to a search engine to only return direct links to pdfs

 [^4]: VMs are operating-systems-inside-operating-systems that are slower than normal OSes, but if your VM gets a virus, you don't exactly care.
-[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is what most people use, but I rarely deal with them and they're complicated to setup securely.
-Good for something like pirated photoshop, ableton, older games, ~~installing BonziBuddy, Monkey, Gator, and Prody Parrot to watch them duke it out,~~ etc.
+[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is what most people use.
+Good for something like pirated photoshop, ableton, older games, ~~installing BonziBuddy, Monkey, Gator, and Prody Parrot to watch them duke it out,~~ etc. Running a VM on your machine requires what is known as a "hypervisor", provided by your VM software, in this case virtualbox.
+If you're emulating the same OS that you're booted into, there are some performance gains from using e.g. KVM on linux, probably with virt-manager as a frontend.
+Look up type 1 vs type 2 hypervisors if performance matters; I'm sure Windows has some good software for that too.

-[^5]: Bloatware refers to unwanted bundled software (PUPs); debloating is the process of removing bloatware, often complicated by e.g. the financial incentive of microsoft to place ads in the start menu.
+[^5]: Bloatware refers to unwanted bundled software ("potentially unwanted programs" a.k.a.
+PUPs); debloating is the process of removing bloatware, often complicated by e.g. the financial incentive of microsoft to place ads in the start menu.

 [^6]: A package manager downloads, installs, uninstalls, and updates software for you.
 Entering e.g. `choco install firefox audacity vlc qbittorrent` in *admin* powershell installs these apps; `choco uninstall audacity` will uninstall audacity only if chocolatey installed it; `choco upgrade all` updates every chocolatey-managed app on your machine at once.
 Anyone allergic to powershell can use Chocolatey GUI, which is pretty mediocre.
 Package managers only manage apps they installed, so they're best configured right after a full wipe.
 This is how linux handles software, grafted onto windows.